skrysmanski/devlog/content/articles/powershell/powershell-functions-for-the-uninitiated.md

 == Function Return Values = Function Output ======
 Back to our initial script.
 Now that we know how PowerShell composes return values for functions, why didn't `PrintAndReturnSomething` return just `42`?

 One needs to understand that **PowerShell doesn't actually care about return value but rather about output of functions**.
-The return value is just considered to be //a part// of the output.
+The return value is just considered to be *a part* of the output.
 This way, PowerShell doesn't just allow you to pipe text (like `ls -l | sort` in bash), but to [pipe actual objects](http://technet.microsoft.com/en-us/library/ee176927.aspx).

 For example, `Get-ChildItem C:\ | Format-Table Name, Length` is the same as: